The Centre for Global Heritage and Development introduces a free, online, introduction to Heritage Impact Assessment.

 Important aspects of HIA that contribute to its effectiveness and sustainable results are its focus on a wider (heritage) setting, integrating natural and cultural attributes, the involvement of the local population from an early stage in the assessment and the proposed mitigation measures: can the identified adverse impacts be avoided, reduced, rehabilitated or compensated?
 It is recognized that development can also be beneficial to heritage resources.
 For example the construction of a train station can potentially cause harmful effects (vibration during construction work and/or the building disturbing historical atmosphere or sightlines), but the actual train station can also promote accessibility to the monument and perhaps bring extra revenue for its maintanance.

-Follow this link to reach the free online mini course:
+Follow this link to reach the free online Small Private Online Course:

 Note: this course was developed by Ayesha Pamela Rogers, Rients de Boer and Mara de Groot.
 We thank the Faculty of Humanities' ECOLe team for allowing us to use their license of Articulate Rise 360 for this course.
 All images used are either our own or used under a Creative Commons Zero License.
 We publish the course under the Attribution-Non-Commercial 3.0 (CC BY-NC 3.0) Creative Commons License.